Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 The flights between the islands are done with relatively small propeller planes.
 There are 2 planes that can accommodate 37 passengers and 4 planes that can transport 80 passengers.
 The flights were usually pretty full and they always had open seating, which means there were no specific seats assigned.

-How you can book cheaper flights
+How you can book cheaper flights to Azores

 If you’re booking more than 1 inter-island flight with Azores Airlines, you can save a lot of money by booking them together as a multi-city trip.